 We use the scheme recommended by the Archbishop of Westminster, Vincent Nichols, 'The Way, The Truth and The Life'.
-The religious life of the School is further supported by daily prayer, the examen, the celebration of weekly Mass, seasonal festivals and assemblies.
+The religious life of the School is further supported by daily prayer, the examen, weekly key stage Collective Worships, class worship, the celebration of weekly Mass, seasonal festivals and assemblies.
 Children are encouraged to participate in the preparation and delivery of the Mass.
 Our Religious Education programme makes a significant contribution to children's human and social education and in promoting the spiritual, moral, social and cultural development of the pupils.
+We also follow Catholic Social Teaching, whereby each half term has a specific theme, for example care of creation.
+The theme has cross curricular links, care of creation links with eco / recycling for example.
+These themes also give focus and opportunity for pupil leadership (School Council, Children's Chaplaincy Team and Eco Prefects for example).